-In this first part of a series of articles discussing the cultural potentials of the so-called ‘drug-tech interface’, Jon Lindblom takes a critical look at its application by Simon Reynolds in his work on rave culture in the 90s.
+In this first part of a series of essays discussing the cultural potentials of the so-called ‘drug-tech interface’, Jon Lindblom takes a critical look at its application by Simon Reynolds in his work on rave culture in the 90s.

 ‘Rave’ is an umbrella term for a musical subculture that emerged in Europe and the US in the late 1980s and saw its creative and popular culmination in the following decade.
 Even though the term itself covers a number of musical genres and subgenres – house, techno, jungle, trance, garage, gabber, big beat, techstep, acid, dubstep, and so on – what all of them have in common is that they are various expressions of what has become known as electronic dance music.
 Rave culture on the one hand refers to the multiplicity of sonic forms that have come to operate under this banner, and on the other hand to the particular social and psychic environments that accumulated around and the whole way of life they brought with them.
 Similarly, what I am interested in here is not just the music – but rather how the technological, social, sonic and neurobiological components of 90s rave culture converged under the aegis of formal aesthetic and cognitive experiments that may be understood in terms of what the music and cultural critic Simon Reynolds has theorised as rave’s ‘drug-tech interface’.1See Reynolds, S. (2013) Energy Flash: A Journey through Rave Music and Dance Culture (London: Faber and Faber).
-Hence, this is not an article on rave from a purely musical perspective.
+Hence, this is not an essay on rave from a purely musical perspective.
 It is rather an attempt to rethink the aesthetic significance of the drug-tech interface from the perspective of a ubiquitous digital culture – which consequently does not approach it merely in terms of sonic innovations, but rather as a specific aesthetic, sociocultural and neurobiological instrument that prefigures an emerging digital culture of cognitive and corporeal mapping, objectification and automation.
-This is indeed the main focus of all articles in this series – which will look at the transformations of the drug-tech interface from the 90s to the present.
+This is indeed the main focus of all essays in this series – which will look at the transformations of the drug-tech interface from the 90s to the present.

 But let us begin with the sonic element of rave’s drug-tech interface.
 Now that electronic sounds has become such a common phenomenon in popular culture – not just in dance music, but also in pop music, film music, video-game music, and so on – the idea of subversive electronic music in many ways seems quite distant.
 But rave culture was in fact crucial in popularising many of these sounds – and it did so through relentless formal experimentation that saw the post-war psychedelic sensibility converge with novel media technologies and be transformed into what Simon Reynolds has referred to as a full-fledged ‘digital psychedelia’.2Ibid. p.
 449. Reynolds also uses terms such as ‘hallucinogenres’ and ‘sampladelia’ to refer to the formal innovations made possible not just by the sampler, but also by other pieces of music technology (e.g. mixers, synthesisers, effects and later computers).3Ibid. p.
 451. What is significant with these machines is that they allow DJs and music producers to approach sound in a very unorthodox and non-musical way.
 Because electronic sound is stored in the form of sonic data on hard discs, it allows producers to tweak, morph and rearrange sound files into seemingly infinite forms of alien soundscapes whose sonic registers far exceed those produced by traditional acoustic instruments.
 This became a trademark kind of rave sound, whose primary formal innovation was its decisive break with traditional sonic notions of natural acoustics, real-time performance and musicality, in favour of a cognitively estranging machine music organised around texture and repetition rather than melody and harmony (of course, this approach to music did not first appear in rave culture – but had already been crucial to sound art and experimental music – although it was certainly popularised and taken to novel sociocultural and aesthetic territories by it).